pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/02 ZS042 blue rectangular RTC Module/README.md

 ## Important: use CR2032 3V non-rechargeable Lithium Batteries and disable the battery charging circuit
 - The DS3231 RTC and 24C32 EEPROM chips themselves do nothing to manage the charging of the battery.
 - The ZS-042 board's additional battery charging circuit does not work when using a 3.3V microcontroller board; the charging circuit will only waste power.
 The circuit is also unsafe when using a 5V microcontroller board in combination with LIR2032 batteries.
 - So please use CR2032 3V non-rechargeable Lithium batteries; a CR2032 will backup the RTC for many years.
-Do NOT use LIR2032 3.6V Li-Ion Rechargeable batteries because a) the battery will not charge at all; b) They cost significantly more than standard C2032 batteries.
+Do **not** use LIR2032 3.6V Li-Ion Rechargeable batteries because a) the battery will not charge at all; b) They cost significantly more than standard C2032 batteries.